I WOULD BE TRUE

-- Wash me thoroughly from mine iniquity, and cleanse me from my sin. … reat in me a clean heart, O God, and renew a right spirit within me.
+- Wash me thorougly from mine iniquity, and cleanse me from my sin. … Create in me a clean heart, O God, and renew a right spirit within me.
 (Psalm 51:2, 10)

 - Seeing then we have these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, and finish our sanctification in the fear of God.
 (2 Corinthians 7:1)